annotation/text-fabric/tf/docs/about/clientmanual.md

 <mark>5. single or multiple highlights</mark>
 :   If you use `( )` for grouping in your regexes,
-    the parts of the results that match these groups can be highlighted with different colors.
+    the parts of the results that match these groups can be highlighted with different colours.

     !!! hint
         Not all browsers support this;